 In our experience, the only area where SilverStripe disappoints is when it comes to templates.
 There are only a few dozen options to choose from, and not all of them hit the mark.
 You can always customize your pages using HTML and CSS, but that can be a lot of work if you’re new to creating websites.

-If you’ve taken a look at do-it-all CMSs such as WordPress and Joomla!, and thought to yourself “I don’t need all this stuff”, Textpattern might be the best blogging platform for you.
+If you’ve taken a look at do-it-all CMS such as WordPress and Joomla!, and thought to yourself “I don’t need all this stuff”, Textpattern might be the best blogging platform for you.

 Out of all the platforms we’ve seen so far, Textpattern is the simplest.
 Its dashboard is a reflection of that fact:

-While the platform does support themes and plugins, its selection of both types of add-ons is very bare-bones.
+While the platform does support themes and plugins, its selection of both types of add-ons is very bare.
 There are some excellent choices among them.
-However, Textpattern assumes that all you need a very simple blog, and that you know enough coding basics to set it up with only a bit of help.
+However, Textpattern assumes that all you need is a very simple blog and that you know enough coding basics to set it up with only a bit of help.